mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/installation_setup/installation/npu_firmware.rst

     .. code-block:: console

         $ ls -lah /dev/accel/accel0
-        crw-rw---- 1 root render 261, 0 Mar 22 13:22 /dev/accel/accel0
+        crw-rw------- 1 root render 261, 0 Mar 22 13:22 /dev/accel/accel0

-    If render is missing, or ``crw-rw----`` is not set, please repeat the steps to set the access to the device.
+    If render is missing, or ``crw-rw-------`` is not set, please repeat the steps to set the access to the device.